 Remember Einstein's quote "You do not really understand something unless you can explain it to your grandmother".
 If your grandmother isn't available, you should review frequently with small groups of your classmates (peers) to challenge each other about your depth of understanding.
 The best way to learn is to try and teach others!
 This is a tenant of peer instruction/discussion and team-based learning.
 In teaching others you will achieve a depth of learning that cannot be obtained by attending traditional lectures or by self study.
 Review frequently.
 Use the online interactive questions & see if you can explain why the 4 "false" answer options are "false" instead of true.
 In this way you can solve 5 questions instead of just one.

 While there will be a variable number of questions on each exam, each questions on each exam will have equal weight, except for the final.
 The final exam will count for 25% of the exam component of your course grade.
 As an example, if you obtained a score of 35 out of 40 possible correct on the first exam, 10 out of 15 correct on the second exam, 20 out of 25 correct on the third exam, and 50 out of 60 correct on the forth exam, your current cumulative average would be: (35+10+20+50)/(40+15+25+60) = 82.1%.
-It is anticipated that there will be ~237 possible points that can be earned from progress exams, prior to the final exam.
+It is anticipated that there will be ~237 possible points that can be earned from module exams, prior to the final exam.

-Attendance at formal lectures & end-of-block review sessions is not mandatory, but is highly encouraged.
+Attendance at formal lectures & end-of-module review sessions is not mandatory, but is highly encouraged.
 Attendance at PBL & TBL sessions is required (since small-group learning will be compromised if team members do not attend).
 Lack of attendance at small group (PBL & TBL) sessions will therefore negatively affect a student's grade as indicated in Section IV above.

-If a student has a legitimate reason for missing a required event (e.g. PBL, TBL, Exam), they should request an excused absence from the Dean For Academic Affairs (Dr. Marc Kahn) as soon as possible.
+If a student has a legitimate reason for missing a required event (e.g. PBL, TBL, Exam), they should request an excused absence form from the Dean For Academic Affairs (Dr. Marc Kahn) as soon as possible.
 If an excused absence is granted, lack of participation in the small group activity will not negatively affect their grade.
 It is the student's responsibility to request & obtain the excused absence in a timely manner, and to consult with classmates & the course director for any questions on the missed activity.
 Students should also notify the course director concerning their excused absence ASAP since records are kept regarding absences at PBLs, TBLs & Exams.
 Exams missed with an excused absence will be made up in a timely manner.

 1430 Tulane Avenue, SL-83, New Orleans, LA 70112 504-988-5444 firstname.lastname@example.org